 If you want to reduce it, target the superusers.
 The top 10 percent of US motorists drive 30,000 miles or more a year and use an estimated 32 percent of all gasoline – more than the bottom 60 percent of US drivers combined.

-Billions of people live in extreme poverty with almost no income, but that fact often feels too abstract to be meaningful.
+Billions of people live in extreme poverty with almost no income, but this often feels too abstract to be meaningful.
 This prompted statistician Anna Rosling to launch Dollar Street, a project that uses photos to showcase the reality of living in poverty.
-Photographers have documented hundreds of homes in 50 countries so far, and in each home the photographer spends a day taking photos of up to 135 objects, everything from toothbrushes to shoes.
+Photographers have documented hundreds of homes in 50 countries so far, and in each home the photographer spends a day taking photos of up to 135 objects – everything from toothbrushes to shoes.